The False Promise of Signal-Driven Trading

 What Participation Actually Looks Like

 Participation is not simply price moving.
 It is the market demonstrating a willingness to continue in the same direction after a decision point.
-You typically see participation when directional pushes have follow-through, pullbacks are respected, and reversal attempts fail quickly.

 Final Thought